Practising yoga at a retreat in the Sacred Valley, Peru

 Centro de Textiles Tradicionales del Cusco

-In Chinchero, we visit the women's weaving cooperative where we watch a demonstration of local weavers.
+In Chinchero, we visit the women's weaving cooperative to watch a demonstration by local weavers.
 They use traditional Inca techniques for dyeing fabric and for weaving traditional patterns.
-The local community has used its internationally-renown weaving skills to regenerate the village.
+The local community has used its internationally-renowned weaving skills to regenerate the village.

 Included: Breakfast, lunch, dinner, entrance to Maras, snacks, private transport, & yoga studio.

-Morning yoga and breakfast followed by private transfer to Cusco (90 minutes).
+Morning yoga and breakfast followed by a private transfer to Cusco (90 minutes).

 More about San Pedro Market